gvwilson/thirdbit/src/fiction/iffy/index.md

 It was just several hundred kilograms of predator looking at something edible and defenseless.

-*«haste»*

 Iffy jerked her chin at the hatch.
+"Marines'll be behind us.
-"It wants us to get movin'."
+We should get movin'."

 "Aright."
 Edson stepped into the small chamber,